 - Participating at professional conferences

-If you have Research Workshop topics that you’d like to see covered, send your suggestions to Sandy Justice firstname.lastname@example.org
+If you have Research Workshop topics that you’d like to see covered, send your suggestions to the Office of Research at firstname.lastname@example.org.

 We are grateful for the funding support provided by